 Rhodesian Air Force Photo

 Chilean Air Force O-2A

 Chile, El Salvador, and Botswana are reported to still have O-2’s in service.
-I have been told, however, that Botswana is seeking to transfer their O-2’s to civilian aero-club status.
+I have been told, however, that Botswana was seeking to transfer their O-2’s to civilian aero-club status.

 Some O-2s were reported to have been used by non-State armed groups in the conflicts in Africa.
 In one example, the Private Military Company, Sandline, reportedly used O-2s when operating under contract with the Government of Sierra Leone in that government's fight against the Revolutionary United Front and various foreign mercenaries.
 A former officer of Sandline related to me that while he was flying an O-2A, he forced down two Mi-24 Hind helicopters, piloted by Russian mercenaries.
 Sadly, I never secured permission from him to tell the whole story in public.
-Maybe if he sees this he can tell the whole story for us.
 The Private Security Company, AirScan used O-2As and C-337s in support of US government contracts in Iraq and elsewhere and the humanitarian relief organization "Brothers to the Recsue" used O-2As and C-337s providing support to people fleeing Communist Cuba.

 Oh, The US Navy and the US Army have both used O-2As.
 The Army used them for liaison type work out of West Berlin and for range patrol duties at Yuma proving ground.
 The Navy used them for similar range safety purposes.
 They were recently retired from that duty.